pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 Style Checker comments on style errors described in the [Word and Phrase List](https://docs.google.com/spreadsheets/d/1hkadtxR1hY57kK7h5HN4ITHLJleZixCDH_RJPUpNq_A/edit#gid=0).

 ## Prerequisite

 [Atom text editor](https://atom.io/) or [Sublime](https://www.sublimetext.com/3)

 ## Atom Instructions

+To install, update, and use Style Checker in Atom, follow the procedures below.

 ### How to Install in Atom